Piers Bambridge

 Drivers

-Air pollution presents a higher health risk to some groups, including older people, children and people living with a lung condition.
-In London alone, it is estimated that five million people will no longer breathe unsafe and toxic air that exceeds interim World Health Organization guidelines when the ULEZ is expanded to cover outer London.
-This includes an estimated 87,000 children.
+Air pollution presents a higher health risk to certain groups, such as older people, children and people with lung conditions or other breathing problems.
+The impact can’t be underestimated: now that the ULEZ in London has been expanded to cover outer London, it’s estimated that around five million people will no longer breathe unsafe and toxic air that exceeds interim World Health Organization guidelines, including an estimated 87,000 children.

-In this guide, we’ll review the London zone in detail, covering an estimated 8 million people, as well as review other zones across the UK.
+In this blog, we’ll examine the London ULEZ and congestion charges in detail, which encompass an estimated 8 million people, as well as reviewing CAZ and LEZ across the UK.

-All London boroughs are adopting the ULEZ charge from the 29th August 2023, meaning if you drive a pre-Euro 4 or pre-Euro 6 diesel engine in London you will be liable for a daily charge.
-The charge is enforced through number plate recognition cameras and is clearly sign posted with a green sign like the one below.
+All London boroughs have adopted the ULEZ charge since 29th August 2023.
+This means that if you drive a pre-Euro 4 petrol car or your car has a pre-Euro 6 diesel engine, you’ll be liable for the daily charge.
+Numerous ANPR (automatic number plate recognition) cameras around the city capture footage of vehicles to enforce the ULEZ charge in areas clearly signposted with a ULEZ sign, such as the one below.

 Are there any exemptions to the charge?

 There are a number of ‘grace periods’ available for disabled drivers, as well as some specific classes of vehicles.
-You can find out more here.
+You can find out more about exemptions here.

 Is my car compliant with the ULEZ zone in London?

-The Ultra-Low Emission Zone is designed to target older, more polluting cars in a bid to clean up air pollution.
-All combustion-engine vehicles are graded for their environmental impact by a ‘Euro’ system, 9 out of 10 cars in London are already compliant with new ULEZ launching in August 2023.
+The London ULEZ is designed to target older petrol and diesel cars on the road that emit more harmful exhaust gases and which don’t meet the new emissions standard.
+All combustion-engine vehicles, both old and new, are graded for their environmental impact by a ‘Euro’ system.
+9 out of 10 cars in London are already compliant with the new ULEZ launched in August 2023.

 You can check your vehicle here, using Transport for London’s website.